Selling A Car Wash

 - In a strong business or commercial property environment, cap rates are low because the expected rate of return from investments is relatively low.

-Car Wash Sales Should Assign Value to Both Income and Assets
+Value Both Income and Assets of Car Wash

 Any business with attractive physical assets will result in buyers placing a premium valuation to its underlying income generating abilities.
-With car washes, this is even more evident because car washes with less labor-dependent and more automated equipment will generate more long term income with less need of repair and replacement.
-Properly determining the correct owner benefit will thus result in a lower cap rate and higher purchase price.
+For car washes, this is even more evident because car washes with more automated and modern equipment will generate more long term income with less need of repair and replacement.
+The capitalization rate method of valuing car washes is generally preferred so long as the valuation incorporates both its income generation and real estate value.
 Do not underestimate the worth of your car wash!

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.